gtshinde/Tata_Group_Simulation_Project/README.md

 *Recommendation*:

-Expansion Opportunities are as follows:
-- Focus on strengthening presence in top 3 markets
+- Focus on strengthening presence in top 3 markets which are Netherlands, Ireland, Germany
-- Consider infrastructure investment in emerging markets
+- Consider infrastructure investment in emerging markets like Spain and Switzerland
 - Develop market-specific strategies for each region

+**Top Customers**

+*Insights*:
+- Customer 14646 is our highest value customer ($280K in revenue)
+- Customer 18102 follows at $260K
+- Customer 17450 ranks third with $195K

+*Recommendation*: Personalized engagement and loyalty programs can help retain these high-value customers.